swcarpentry/python-novice-inflammation/reference.md

 :   A programming error that occurs when statements are in an order or contain characters
     not expected by the programming language.

+tab completion
+:   A feature of command-line interpreters, in which the program automatically fills in partially
+    typed commands upon pressing the <kbd>Tab</kbd> key.

 test oracle
 :   A program, device, data set, or human being
     against which the results of a test can be compared.